Scrappyz/CLI/docs/CLI/Getters/getValueOf.md

 `occurance` - which value to get from the flag

 ## Return Value
 Returns the value of the given flag.
+Returns an empty string if there is no value.

 ## Error
 Throws a `CLIException` error if the given flag is not present in the argument list.